Steven-zion/credable/README.md

 ## Deployment

 - The system is designed to run locally.
 Follow the setup instructions above to deploy and run all modules on your machine.
-- All servers communicate via HTTP (REST) and SOAP, with logs to help debug any issues.
+- All servers communicate via HTTP (REST) and SOAP, with logs to help track any issues.

 ## Notes